Dec 082011

 Adult male lizard has killed and proceeds to eat this juvenile

-The next thing I know, I see six cannibalism events in the span of a few weeks (to see a video of these lizards cannibalizing juveniles watch our 3-minute video Cold-Blooded Cannibals).
+The next thing I know, I see six cannibalism events in the span of a few weeks (to see a video of these lizards cannibalizing juveniles watch our 3-minute video ).
 And suddenly, I had a new hypothesis.
 Maybe vegetative patches are these lizards’ favorite habitats.
 This makes sense.
 There’s more food in these areas and there’s less risk of getting attacked by a bird when a lizard is in the bushes.
 But these patches are limited – there are only so many of them and in each patch there’s only enough room for so many lizards.
 Adult lizards fight amongst themselves for the best patches.
 The biggest, baddest males end up in their favorite bushes therefore excluding losers to marginal habitat.
 Juveniles can’t possibly compete with adults for these resources – especially since these little guys need to be careful not to get eaten!
 So, they abandon the vegetation for open areas until they are big enough to compete.
 But now these juveniles are out in the open, where they are vulnerable to other predators like birds.
 The price of being colorful in the open is much higher than it is for residents in the vegetation.
 Therefore, there should be strong selection on juveniles to be less colorful.
 The problem is that adult males use conspicuous color to advertise their fighting ability.
 In sum, being colorful is bad for juveniles because it makes them more conspicuous to other lizards (who eat them) and more vulnerable to detection by avian predators (more vulnerable than adults because juveniles are forced in to marginal open habitats).
 But being colorful is good for adult males, because it helps them win fights, which allows them access to more resources.

 I think that color expression is under conflict among age groups.
 If colorful adult males sire colorful juveniles, the juveniles will be at a disadvantage.
 If less colorful males give birth to less colorful lizards, they may fare well as juveniles, but as adults, they aren’t going to win very many fights.
 Because color expression is probably controlled by many of the same genes in both juveniles and adults, its tough for lizards be successful in both these stages of development (hence ontogenetic conflict).